iterative/dvc.org/content/docs/command-reference/run.md

 Special types of output files, [metrics](/doc/command-reference/metrics) (`-m` and `-M` options) and [plots](/doc/command-reference/plots), are also supported.
-Metrics files have specific formats (JSON, YAML, CSV, or TSV) and allow for managing data science experiments by different display and comparison alternatives.
+Metrics and plots files have specific formats (JSON, YAML, CSV, or TSV) and allow for managing data science experiments by different display and comparison alternatives.

 > Note that regular stage outputs cannot become parameter dependencies of other